alixjaffar/Lights-on/README.md

 # ICS

+# Final ICS4U0 Project
+This is made using libgdx liftoff(more info below).
+This was made with solely java and almost all of the assets were created by hand.
+Please do star the repo and give us credit if you do use this game as a baseplate.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.